Community Service, Instruction, and Reflection

 The Center for Service Learning is looking for our next student Service Learning Programmer

 The Service-Learning Programmer supports the Center for Service-Learning by planning, developing, and implementing service projects both on and off campus with local community partners.
 Apply for this job by clicking on the Green Button.
-For other student positions with the Center for Student Engagement and Leadership, please go to www.edmonds.edu.csel/jobs.
+For other student positions with the Center for Student Engagement and Leadership, please go to students.edmonds.edu.csel/jobs.

 Sponsored Projects and Events